xstarkit/kynreverb/README.md

 The code is compiled inside XSPEC with the following command (assuming all the source files and FITS tables are in the directory /path/to/KYNrefrev):

-* `initpackage kynrefrev lmodel.dat /path/to/KYNrefrev`.
+* `initpackage kynrefrev lmodel-kynrefrev.dat /path/to/KYNrefrev`.

 To use the KYNrefrev model inside XSPEC, first the package needs to be loaded and directory with KYNrefrev set: